sotnir/NENAH-BIDS/dMRI/README.md

 - tractography.sh
 - connectome.sh

+A book-keeping, `derivatives/dMRI/Subject_Tracker_dMRI_pipeline.csv`, is used for keeping track of the status for each subjects in the dMRI pipeline.

 ## Specific steps/scripts

 ### Preprocess_QC
 Script to preprocess dMRI data.

+Input:  `QC-file` and NIfTI-images in `/rawdata/$sID`
+Output: Orignal and various intermediate and preprocessed files in `derivatives/dMRI/$sID/dwi`

+Specific steps:
 1. MP-PCA Denoising and Gibbs Unringing
 2. TOPUP and EDDY for motion- and susceptebility image distortion correction
 3. N4 biasfield correction